ifedu/generator-speedseed/README.md

     - Files and folders start for _ no compile to deploy, perfect for includes
     - Global properties for our jades with __global.js or a one file so name.jade _name.js
+    - More than a simple seed, allow update the core of the project through npm run ss-update without affecting the development of the project

     ---